AP VoteCast: Health care, climate top issues ... | Taiwan News

 The campaign has featured a contentious debate among candidates over the best way to tackle health care, an issue seen as the most important facing the country by roughly a third of voters.

-There is majority support for a government-run health care system for all Americans, with more than 6 in 10 voters saying they are in favor.
-Roughly a third are opposed.
+There is majority support for a government-run health care system for all Americans, with about 6 in 10 voters saying they are in favor.
+Roughly 4 in 10 are opposed.

 But support for a public option, where every American could buy into a government-run insurance plan if they wanted to, is even higher.
-Nearly 9 in 10 are in favor.
+About 9 in 10 are in favor.

-About 6 in 10 voters are in favor of either proposal, while about a quarter say they favor a public option but oppose a single-payer system.
+About 6 in 10 voters are in favor of either proposal, while about 3 in 10 say they favor a public option but oppose a single-payer system.

 CLIMATE CHANGE, THE ECONOMY AND OTHER ISSUES

-About 2 in 10 called the economy the top issue.
+Just about 1 in 10 called the economy the top issue.
 But a significant majority described the economic system in this country as unfair.
-That includes one-third who said it’s very unfair.
+That includes about 4 in 10 who said it’s very unfair.

 Small shares of voters considered race relations, immigration, gun policy or abortion most important.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of 4,023 voters in California was conducted for seven days, concluding as polls closed.
+The survey of 3,006 voters in Colorado was conducted for seven days, concluding as polls closed.
 Interviews were conducted in English or Spanish.
-The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
-The margin of sampling error for voters is estimated to be plus or minus 3.4 percentage points.
+The survey is based on interviews with a random sample of registered voters drawn from the state voter file.
+The margin of sampling error for voters is estimated to be plus or minus 3.0 percentage points.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”